-?Provides primary health care to residents of Vancouver who do not have a primary physician and who have challenges accessing traditional health care services.
+?We provide primary health care to residents of Vancouver who do not have a primary physician and who have challenges accessing traditional health care services.
 Primary care provides services only to specific populations - not for general access.
 Priority is given to individuals who are living with complex psychosocial and clinical needs, who are vulnerable and underserved, and who require a higher intensity of services to achieve and maintain functional stability.
 Screening for access to services will be completed by clinic staff at first visit.

 Services are provided by a team that may include doctors, nurse practitioners, nurses, counsellors, and social workers.
 Primary care health services include: medical exams; wound care; disease prevention; diagnosis; immunization for adults; information, treatment and prevention for sexually transmitted infections (STI), HIV and hepatitis.